Claire Keane

 Claire Keane (born March 1, 1979) is an author and illustrator and visual development artist who contributed to the Disney films Enchanted, Tangled, Wreck-It Ralph and Frozen.
-She is the daughter of Disney animator Glen Keane and the granddaughter of cartoonist Bil Keane, creator of the comic strip, The Family Circus and Thelma Keane.
+She is the daughter of Disney animator Glen Keane and the granddaughter of cartoonist Bil Keane, creator of the comic strip The Family Circus, and Thelma Keane.

 Early life

 Keane grew up in California until, at the age of 16, she and her family moved to France.
 There she attended the American School of Paris and the Paris outpost of the Parsons School of Design.
-Keane then studied at the École supérieure des arts graphiques in Paris.
+Keane then studied at the École Supérieure D’arts Graphiques in Paris.
 She was encouraged to become a graphic designer.
 However, she realized that she preferred developing and exploring visuals and stories.
 Her father Glen Keane was just starting to develop the story of Tangled and told her they would soon need a visual development artist.
 Keane and her husband moved to Los Angeles where she worked at Disney Feature Animation for ten years designing for Tangled, Frozen and Enchanted among other films.
 In 2012, she left to work independently.
 Keane's first children's book Once Upon A Cloud came out in 2015 and her second book, Little Big Girl was published in the fall of 2016.